GSA/piv-guides/pages/locally-trusted-ocsp.md

   * If you are using **group policy** to push locally trusted, OCSP settings to Windows Clients, ensure that the updated policy has been applied to each client.

-  * Be sure that you have copies of all certificates that were **issued by** the CAs you configured as OCSP Responders <!-- Meaning correct? -->.
+  * Ensure that you have copies of all certificates that were **issued by** the CAs you configured as OCSP Responders <!-- Meaning correct? -->.
 These tests will build a complete certificate path to a trusted root<!-- The Root CA? -->; it is not necessary to test the intermediate CA certificates independently if they are part of your tested path.

-  1. Enable CAPI2 login <!-- Said "logging"...? --> on your client<!-- Above says "Windows Clients" -->.
-Open the **MMC Event Viewer snap-in**.
-Go to:
+  1. Enable the Microsoft CAPI2 login <!-- Said "logging"...? -->on your Client. <!-- How does the user do this? -->Open the **MMC Event Viewer snap-in**, and then go to:

   > **Applications and Services Logs**/**Microsoft**/**Windows**/**CAPI2**/**Operational**

   2. With "Operational" selected, click on **Enable Log** in the **Actions** pane<!--Left-hand panel?
 No screen capture to verify. -->.

-  3. To increase the log size, click on **Properties** and set the maximum log size.
-(The default is 1 MB.)
+  3. The default log size is 1 MB.
+To increase the log size, click on **Properties**, and set desired log size (maximum recommended). <!-- Moved the "Disable Log" to end of testing, since it should be done after user completes testing. -->

-  4. After your testing is complete, click on **Disable Log** in the **Actions** pane.
-(Diagnostic logging reduces performance.)
+</ STOPPED HERE/>

-  5. Before you begin, install the intermediate CA certificates (if they are not already in the **Intermediate Certification Authorities store**) required to validate the test certificates.
+  5. Before you begin, install the required intermediate CA certificates (if they are not already in the **Intermediate Certification Authorities store**) to validate the test certificates.

   6. Double-click on each certificate to verify that each test certificate path is built.
-Confirming that each one is valid and has a certificate path in the **Certification Path tab**.  </STOPPED HERE/>
+Confirming that each one is valid and has a certificate path in the **Certification Path tab**.

 > <i class="icon-info"></i>  The additional events that appear when following AIA URLs to retrieve Intermediate CA certificates are not included or addressed below.